MakerBeam 10cm prototype

 The dimensions are 10x10x100mm, so the Z axis should be 10mm long.
 I'll post a shorter beam, later, so that people can try scaling it up to 15x15mm; I think it might work better in its own right at that scale.
 Obviously we think 10x10mm will be plenty for aluminium!

 MakerBeam 10cm prototype by makerbeam is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure makerbeam would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure makerbeam would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).